Troubleshooting¶

 Sync config lost after container rebuild¶

-ob sync-setup(you don't need to re-runob loginunless the token also expired) - Restart the container:
+ob sync-setupinside the container - Restart the container:

 docker restart obsidian-palace